ajahne/blog/_drafts/2019-6-1-get-amazon-machine-instance-id-nodejs.md

 Now that we have an AMI `ImageId`, [let's grab a SubnetId]({{ site.baseurl }}{% post_url 2019-5-17-list-aws-subnets-nodejs %}), and then [launch an EC2 instance]({{ site.baseurl }}{% post_url 2019-4-25-start-stop-terminate-aws-ec2-instance-nodejs %})!

-## Bonus - Sorting AMIs by creationDate
+## Bonus - Sorting AMIs by creation date
 When we describe all the images available to us, the results are ordered arbitrarily.
-If we want to obtain the most recent AMI we can sort by `creationDate`.
-Code time...
+If we want to obtain the most recent AMI we can sort by `CreationDate`.
+In the following example, I have added a function `sortByCreationDate` that does just that.

 ```javascript
 //load AWS SDK